 During an erase or program operation, the system may check the status of the operation by reading the status bits on DQ7-DQ0.
 Standard read cycle timings and $I{CC}$ read specifications apply.
-Refer to "Write Operation Status" for more information, and to "AC Characteristics" for timing diagrams.
+Refer to Write Operation Status, on page 20 for more information, and to "AC Characteristics" for timing diagrams.